davidsbutcher/get_info_from_uniprot/README.md

 - `fdr <- 0.01` This is the value used for the False Detection Rate cutoff.
 Defaults to 0.01 (1% FDR).

-- `UPtaxon <- UniProt.ws(83333)` UniProt taxon number for organism of interest.
+- `taxon_number <- 83333` UniProt taxon number for organism of interest.
 Defaults to 83333 for *E. coli* K12.
 Value for *Homo sapiens* is 9606.
+Taxons 83333 and 9606 are predownloaded (in /input), any other taxon number will take a minute to download.

 - `go_locs_file <- "QuickGO_annotations_20190708.tsv"` This file will be used to determine which GO terms correspond to subcellular locations.
 This should not need to be changed.

 - `plan(multisession(workers = 10))` This is a parameter needed by the furrr package.
 It designates the number of simultaenous R sessions used for data processing.
 Using 10 workers allows for 10 files to be processed simultaneously, but uses a lot of system resources.
-Drop this number on weaker systems.
+Drop this number on weaker systems or if <10 files are being processed.

 ## Analysis